wanghaisheng/responsive-landing-page-starter/content/blog/en/connecting-voice-calls-to-an-amazon-lex-bot.md

 * Clone the [lex-reference-connection](https://github.com/nexmo-community/lex-reference-connection) repository from GitHub and follow instructions as described in the readme.
 * Select one of the deployment types as explained in the Running Lex reference connection code section.
-* Make note of the `LEX_REFERENCE_CONNECTION` argument (e.g. xxxx.ngrok.io, or myserver.mycompany.com:40000), as it will be needed later.
+* make a note of the `LEX_REFERENCE_CONNECTION` argument (e.g. xxxx.ngrok.io, or myserver.mycompany.com:40000), as you will need it later.

 ## Set up the Lex sample Voice API Application

 * Clone the [lex-sample-voice-application](https://github.com/nexmo-community/lex-sample-voice-application) repository on GitHub and follow the instructions as described in this repository.
 * Select one of the deployment types as explained in the Running Lex sample Voice API application section.
-* Make note of the phone number linked to your Voice API application as explained in the Set up your Vonage Voice API application credentials and phone number section as it will be needed for the next section Interact via voice with the Lex bot.
+* Make a note of the phone number linked to your Voice API application as explained in the _Set Up Your Vonage Voice API Application Credentials and Phone Number_ section, as it will be needed for the next step.

 ## Interact Via Voice With the Lex Bot

 * Call the phone number linked to your Voice API application to interact with the Lex bot.
-* You will see on the Lex reference connection application console as well as the Lex sample voice API application console, the transcriptions, and sentiment analysis results.
+* You will see on the Lex reference connection application console and the Lex sample voice API application console the transcriptions and sentiment analysis results.

 ## Improving the Lex Bot

-When calling the Lex bot using the linked phone number, you may have noticed that the bot does not play a greeting, so any caller would be unsure when to start to speak once connected to the bot.
+When calling the Lex bot using the linked phone number, you may have noticed that the bot does not play a greeting, so the connected caller would be unsure when to start speaking.
 Additionally, the bot does not play a confirmation message after you verbally confirmed that you want the appointment.

 Let’s improve our example Lex bot by addressing both of those issues.